-To get a sense for the whole collection, I put together a video that speeds up the photos, taken about a second apart, to 6fps.1 The audio is from the public domain recording of the Hungarian Rag played by Pietro Deiro, found on the Public Domain Review.
+To get a sense for the whole collection, I put together a video that speeds up the photos, taken about a second apart, to 6fps. ((I used the program mencoder to make this video.
+The command I used is listed in the video description on YouTube, should it be helpful.))
+The audio is from the public domain recording of the Hungarian Rag played by Pietro Deiro, found on the Public Domain Review.

 I underestimated the complexity of grappling with the camera and the balloon in the moments before flying.
 For one thing it was just a bit too windy to be flying a balloon, but for another, we ran into an annoying technical bug.
 The camera I use, a Canon Powershot SD 870, has the necessary “continuous” mode, but defaults to single-shot mode each time it gets powered on.